RezaSaadatyar/Medical-Image-Processing/README.md

   - Example: Cars as instances + road/sky as semantic.

 - **Binary Segmentation:**
-  - Segments image into foreground and background.
+  - Segments the image into foreground and background.
   - Only two classes (0 or 1).
   - Example: Object vs background.